 5) Transport to and from all evening events; and

-6) Transport to and from (i) offshore wind fabrication yard and (ii) offshore windfarm.
+6) Transport to and from (i) offshore wind fabrication yard (ii) training facility (and turbine tower climb) and (iii) offshore windfarm.

 While most costs are covered in the programme and tour fee, participants will have to arrange their own travel to and from Teesside and accommodation in Teesside for the duration of the programme.

 The closest train station is Middlesbrough Station.
 Middlesbrough Station | Train Times and Info - Northern (northernrailway.co.uk).
 Teesside University, Premier Inn and Holiday Inn Express are all within walking distance of the train station.

 The closest airport is Teesside International Airport Home - Teesside International Airport

 Teesside Airport has flights to and from Dublin, Belfast, Amsterdam, London, Southampton, Bristol and Aberdeen.

 Holiday Inn Express Middlesbrough is the recommended hotel of choice for the 2024 course.

 If you have successfully applied and been issued with your invoice, you can cancel your ticket at any time by notifying info@UKRA.co.uk.